EVORA-project/evora-ontology/models/docs/ExternalRelatedReference.md

     multivalued: false
   referenceLabel:
     name: referenceLabel
-    description: The label informing what this reference is about
+    description: The label informing what this reference is about.
     title: reference label
     comments:
-    - e.g., 'Infravec2 related product'
+    - e.g., 'Infravec2 related product'.
     close_mappings:
     - dct:title
     domain_of: